rodmcnew/largestfiles/README.md

 This is a CLI program that displays the largest files and directories on your file system.
+This is written in Golang.
 ## Usage
 Usage example:
 ```bash